-Justin's librarian philosophy is rooted in relational practices and building communities and connections, doing good work by modelling collegial and hard-working practices, a commitment to lifelong learning, and supporting others in the field of librarianship and beyond.
+Justin's librarian philosophy is rooted in relational practices and building communities and connections, doing meaningful work by modelling collegial and hard-working practices, a commitment to lifelong learning, and supporting others in the field of librarianship and beyond.

 To read his full librarian philosophy, please see here.

-His research interests include exploring relational practices and building community in academic libraries, specifically relational-cultural theory in academic library discourse.
+His research interests include relational practices and building community in academic libraries, specifically relational-cultural theory in academic library discourse.
 You can read his reflection on connection at ACRLog.
 He’s also examining researcher profiles and persistent identifiers at the University of Manitoba.

 Since the summer of 2022, he's been a regular contributor to ACRLog, a blog by and for academic librarians.
 See more: https://acrlog.org/author/jfuhr/

 Open Scholarship in the Humanities & Social Sciences: https://bit.ly/FuhrOpenScholW22

 Power, Profit, and Privilege: Navigating Academic Publishing: https://bit.ly/acadpubworkshop

 Searching in Web of Science: https://bit.ly/WOSW23